AlexAegis/rx_bevy/contributing.md

 For Observables this is the observable's struct.
 And for Operators this is the pipe extension function.

+The short description must be synced with the `description` field of the crate.

 ### Trusted Publishing

 > [!IMPORTANT]